fommil/fpmortals/manuscript/wip.md

 A> Called `Trampoline` because every time we `.bind` on the stack, we *bounce* back A> to the heap.
 A>
 A> The only Star Wars reference involving bouncing is Yoda's duel with Dooku.
-A>
-A> So, let's stick with `Trampoline` then...
+We A> shall not speak of this again.

 Convenient functions are provided to create a `Trampoline` eagerly (`.done`) or by-name (`.delay`).
 We can also create a `Trampoline` from a by-name